Joseph Riehle of Cincinnati and his Unusual

 Joe Riehle, born 1918 in Cincinnati, Ohio, spent most of World War II working at the Radiation Laboratory, also called the Rad Lab, at the Massachusetts Institute of Technology (MIT) in Cambridge, Massachusetts.
 The Rad Lab was a radar research laboratory and prior to the Manhattan Project, it was the most secret and important American research project of the war.

 Following these revelations, in June of 1940, President Franklin Roosevelt approved the creation of the National Defense Research Committee (NDRC) at the urging of several scientists and academics.
 Alfred Lee Loomis, a millionaire retired from Wall St. and at that time operating a private research facility near New York, was heavily involved in research related to the practical applications of microwave radiation and, accordingly, was appointed to head up the Microwave Committee of the NDRC at MIT near Boston.
 Loomis was the Nephew of Henry Stimson, the Secretary of Defense, and so had strong connections in political as well as financial and scientific circles.
 The Lab at MIT opened in October 1940 and operated until 31 December 1945 when its functions were disbursed to industry and peace time research facilities.
-Until the initiation of the Manhattan Project in 1943 it was the most significant US Government operated scientific initiative associated with the war effort.

 Loomis arranged for funding under the NDRC and by November of 1940, the MIT research facility began operations.
 Named the “Radiation Laboratory” or “Rad Lab”, an intentionally misleading name suggesting theoretical work on nuclear radiation, the facility was charged primarily with improving the magnetron, developing it for various specific applications and overseeing the ramp-up of production for the war effort.
 Lee A. DuBridge was appointed as the Rad Lab director.
 The lab rapidly expanded, and within months was larger than the UK’s efforts which had been running for several years by this point.
 By 1943 the lab began to deliver a stream of ever-improved devices which could be carried on aircraft and with a short wavelength allowing for a smaller antenna, suitable for mounting on aircraft.
 The short wavelength and high power made it very effective at spotting submarines and even smaller objects from the air.

+“At one time, more than 20 percent of the physicists in the United States (including nine Nobel Prize winners) had worked in that building“.
 The Rad Lab would eventually employ nearly 4000 people.
 While employing large numbers of PhDs, the lab also employed many engineers and technicians.

 Joseph Eugene Riehle was born in Cincinnati, Ohio on 30 November 1918.
 He grew up during the depression, helping after school and on weekends at his father’s machine shop, the Riehle Machine Company, on Wooster Pike in Cincinnati.
 He went to work there full time when he graduated from Purcell High School in 1936.
 By December 7, 1941 he was an experienced machinist.

 Riehle heard about hiring opportunities at the Lab in 1942 from a friend, William Sheeran, who had heard only superficial information about a secret government facility that needed engineering and technology expertise.
 Joe had taken college level engineering courses in Cincinnati and with his years of experience at “the shop” his qualifications were a good fit.
-He pursued the lead and and was hired, likely in August of 1942 based on his MIT issued ID card.
+He pursued the lead and was hired, likely in August of 1942 based on his MIT issued ID card.

 After being retained at the Lab under the longest deferment the Lab was able to grant, in or around the Spring of 1944 Riehle was drafted into the army and sent to basic training in the midwest, with his wife and son returning to Cincinnati.
 He had been told by his superiors at the Lab that they intended to have him released from the army and returned to the Lab but years later Joe recalled his firm belief at the time that nobody was getting out of the army until the anticipated D-Day operation was successfully accomplished.

-Nonetheless he was called to the base commander’s office, wondering what trouble he had gotten himself into, and was told, in effect, “son, I don’t know who you know but you’re out of this arm; you’re going back to Boston”.
+Nonetheless he was called to the base commander’s office, wondering what trouble he had gotten himself into, and was told, in effect, “son, I don’t know who you know but you’re out of this army; you’re going back to Boston”.

 Following his discharge he returned to Cincinnati and the shop, which he managed for over 30 years after the death of his father (Albert Joseph) in 1952.
 His son Bill also worked at the shop for a time as a young man and later operated a similar business, Blue Chip Tool, which today is managed by his son, also a William (Bill) Riehle.